-RAD for Women: The Rape Aggression Defense system is a 13-hour women's self-defense course that has been internationally recognized as an effective and easy-to-learn personal safety tool.
+RAD for Women: The Rape Aggression Defense system is a 13-hour women's self-defense course that is internationally recognized as an effective and easy-tolearn personal safety tool.
 Each class consists of four separate sessions that cover a variety of topics, including personal safety and safety awareness, physical defense techniques, and aggressive defense measures to be used as options available to the woman who is attacked.